Von Willebrand Disease

 - Refer to PCH Transfusion Medicine Protocol Factor VIII (8) (internal WA Health only) for dosing and administration details.

-- There are no recombinant vWF products yet in clinical use at PCH
+- There are no recombinant vWF products yet in clinical use at PCH.

-Tranexamic acid – anti-fibrinolytic therapy 2
+Tranexamic acid – anti-fibrinolytic therapy2

-- Dose: 1 month – 18 years, oral 15–25 mg/kg (maximum 1.5 g) 2 or 3 times daily (round to the closest 250mg)
+- Dose: 4 weeks – 18 years, oral 15–25 mg/kg/dose (maximum 1.5 g/dose) 2 or 3 times daily (round doses to the nearest portion of a tablet where appropriate).4

-- Local haemostatic measures and hormonal contraceptive use should be considered in conjunction with above measures
+- Local haemostatic measures and hormonal contraceptive use should be considered in conjunction with above measures.

 Indications for admitting a patient with an underlying bleeding disorder3